 - Do not smoke.
 If you smoke….quit.
 Smoking causes arteries to become damaged.
 Additionally, each time you smoke, the nicotine you inhale causes blood vessels to constrict.
 This means even less blood is reaching the tissues in your feet.

 - Perform some type of aerobic exercise daily.
 Good examples are running, walking, cycling and using an elliptical machine.
 Any exercise that uses your legs and elevates your heart rate will work.
 Be sure to check with your primary care doctor before starting an exercise program.
-If you have foot problems, ask Dr Helms or Dr Bowers which forms of exercise would be best for you.
+If you have foot problems, ask one of our doctors which forms of exercise would be best for you.

 Questions About Our Diabetic Foot Care Tips